mlombart/growth/README.md

-# growth
+# Grain growth for astrophysics with Discontinuous Galerkin schemes
-Grain growth for astrophysics with Discontinuous Galerkin schemes
+by Maxime Lombart and Guillaume Laibe